paulm-03/GitHub_Test/README.md

 # GitHub_Test 1
 ## Github 2
 ### Github 3

+This is a list

+*  One item
+*  Two item
+*  Three item
+    * dd
+    *

+1. One item
+2. Two item
+3. Three item
+4.

 **This is a great project for destroying all evil hacker in the world**
 * *This is a great project for destroying all evil hacker in the world* * * ~~This is a great project for destroying all evil hacker in the world~~